bloomsburyai/cape-client/docs/source/examples.rst

     :header: "Property", "Description"
     :delim: |

-    id	358e1b77c9bcc353946dfe107d6b32ff	The ID of this document title	API Documentation	The document's title (specified at upload) origin	cape_api.txt	Where this document originally came from text	Welcome to the Cape API 0.1.
-Hopefully it's pretty easy to use.
-The contents of the document created	1508161723	Timestamp of when this document was first uploaded
+    id          |	The ID of this document title       |	The document's title (specified at upload) origin	    |	Where this document originally came from text	    |   The contents of the document created	    |	Timestamp of when this document was first uploaded

 Managing Saved Replies